Quicr/old-quicr-spec/quicr-spec.md

 ## End to End Encryption

-The data transmitted is encrypted end to end with a symmetric key provided out of band.
+The data transmitted is encrypted and authenticated end to end with a symmetric key provided out of band.
 Each publisher has their own key which is distributed to all the subscribers.